 Anterior uveitis causes swelling or inflammation in the eye.
 As the Spondylitis Association of America notes, anterior uveitis causes:

 - light sensitivity

 - issues with vision

-The symptoms generally affect one eye at a time, and they can take a
+The symptoms usually affect one eye at a time and can take a

-Treatments can vary based on the severity of the condition.
-Anterior uveitis is commonly treated with corticosteroid eye drops and other drops to dilate the eye.
+Treatments can vary according to the severity of the condition.
+Doctors typically recommend treating anterior uveitis with corticosteroid eye drops and other drops to dilate the eye.

 If drops do not work, the doctor may administer corticosteroid injections.